dimini171/sigma/README.md

 - aarch64/x86_64 linux distros

 **tested operating systems**:
-- M1 macbook air
+- macos sequoia 15.*
-- fedora asahi remix
+- fedora asahi remix 49

 ## what is this??
 sigma lang was made for our final year computing coursework.